-Our Systems Segment is comprised primarily of the PowerLight (now known as SP Systems) business we acquired in January 2007.
-Our customers include commercial and governmental entities, investors, utilities, production home builders and home owners.
-We work with development, construction, system integration and financing companies to deliver our solar power systems to customers.
-Our solar power systems are designed to generate electricity over a system life typically exceeding 25 years and are principally designed to be used in large-scale applications with system ratings of typically more than 500 kilowatts.
-Worldwide, more than 500 SunPower solar power systems have been constructed or are under contract, rated in the aggregate at more than 400 megawatts of peak capacity.
-In fiscal 2008 and 2007, systems revenue represented approximately 57% and 60%, respectively, of total revenue.
+Systems Segment: We sell solar power systems, which may include services such as development, engineering, procurement of permits and equipment, construction management, access to financing, monitoring and maintenance, directly to system owners.
+Our Systems Segment is comprised primarily of the business we acquired from PowerLight Corporation in January 2007.
+Our customers include commercial and governmental entities, investors, utilities and production home builders.
+We work with construction, system integration and financing companies to deliver our solar systems to customers.
+Our solar power systems generate electricity over a system design life typically exceeding 25 years and are principally designed to be used in large-scale applications with system ratings of more than 300 kilowatts.
+Worldwide, we have completed or are in the process of completing over 350 projects, rated in aggregate at over 200 megawatts peak capacity.

-We have solar power system projects completed or in the process of being completed in various countries including Germany, Italy, Portugal, South Korea, Spain and the United States.
-We sell distributed rooftop and ground-mounted solar power systems as well as central-station power plants.
-In the United States, distributed solar power systems are typically rated at more than 500 kilowatts of capacity to provide a supplemental, distributed source of electricity for a customer's facility.
-Many customers choose to purchase solar electricity under a power purchase agreement with a financing company which buys the system from us.
-In Europe and South Korea, our products and systems are typically purchased by a financing company and operated as a central-station solar power plant.
-These power plants are rated with capacities of approximately one to twenty megawatts, and generate electricity for sale under tariff to private and public utilities.
-In 2008, we began serving the utility market in the United States, as regulated utilities began seeking cost-effective renewable energy to meet governmental renewable portfolio standard requirements.
-Examples include an agreement with Florida Power & Light Company to design and build two solar photovoltaic power plants totaling 35 megawatts in Florida, and another with Pacific Gas and Electric Company to design and build a 210 megawatt (MWac) solar power plant in California.
+We have solar power system projects completed or in the process of being completed in various countries including Germany, Portugal, South Korea, Spain and the United States.
+In the United States, we sell distributed rooftop and ground-mounted solar power systems as well as central-station power plants.
+Distributed solar power systems are typically rated up to one megawatt of capacity to provide a supplemental, distributed source of electricity for a customer's facility.
+Many customers choose to purchase solar electricity from our systems under a power purchase agreement with a financing company which buys the system from us.
+We are currently constructing an approximately 15 megawatt solar power plant at Nellis Air Force Base in Nevada, which will be operated under a power purchase agreement structure.
+In Europe and South Korea, our products and systems are typically purchased by a financing company and operated as a central station solar power plant.
+These power plants are rated with capacities of approximately one to 20 megawatts, and generate electricity for sale under tariff to regional and public utilities.

-We manufacture certain of our solar power system products at our manufacturing facilities in Richmond, California and at other facilities located close to our customers.
-Some of our solar power system products are also manufactured for us by third-party suppliers.
+We manufacture certain of our solar power system products at our manufacturing facilities in California and at other facilities located close to our customers.
+Some of our solar power system products are also manufactured for us by third party suppliers.